MrTango/rispy/README.md

 ## TAG_KEY_MAPPING

-The most fields contain string values, but some like first_authors (A1) are parsed into lists.
-The default mapping were created from specifications scattered around the web, but to our knowledge there is not one single source of RIS truth, so these may need to be modified for specific export systems:
+Most fields contain string values, but some like first_authors (A1) are parsed into lists.
+The default mapping is created from specifications scattered around the web, but to our knowledge there is not one single source of RIS truth, so these may need to be modified for specific export systems:

 - [Wikipedia](https://en.wikipedia.org/wiki/RIS_(file_format))
 - [ResearcherId](https://web.archive.org/web/20170707033254/http://www.researcherid.com/resources/html/help_upload.htm)